 Headlights rounded the corner and the slowest moving police car I had ever seen began to approach us.
 Two officers stared into the faces of my friends and our conversation came to a halt.

-It was only after this had happened that I realized I was out of the streetlight’s rays.
-I stepped forward to get a clearer look at what was happening.
+It was only after this had happened that I realized I was in the dark, and outside of the streetlight’s rays.
+I stepped forward, into those rays, to get a clearer look at what was happening.

 The two officers looked at me, now underneath the streetlight, and then the vehicle sped up.
 The car left the neighborhood; thrice the speed that it came.